Heather Purvin, President

 As a new “at large” board member, I would like to tell you a little bit about me.
 I took up fly fishing 3 years ago although I bought my first “outfit” Literally the weekend before the world closed down due to Covid.
 So my new equipment sat in my basement for a little over a year.
 I took a few casting lessons, tried fishing, joined the DVWFFA and took the Fly Fishing 101 class at Orvis.
 I was fortunate enough to go to Tennessee last summer and to Sedona, AZ to fish.
 They were both wonderful trips.
 I am a retired Occupational Therapist who worked for 46 years, 35 of which were in home care and am happy to join the Board of DVWFFA to help out and help shape this organization.

-Angela Irvine, Member At Large
+Shauna Holden, Member At Large

 Harri Wilson, Member At Large

 Harri started fly fishing in 2020 after her husband convinced her to go on a “romantic getaway in the catskills” that included 1 day floating The West Branch of the Delaware.
-After her first trout on the fly she knew there was no looking back.
-Harri knows many members of the club from her position at Orvis in Haverford, where she was recently promoted to Store Manager.
+After her first trout on the fly, she knew there was no looking back.
+Harri knows many members of the club from her position at Orvis in Haverford, where she is Store Manager.
 Harri can be spotted all over our local waters, either wade fishing or behind the oars of her boat with her husband Jake and their trusty beagle mixes.
 Harri loves to fish for all species, but steelhead are her favorite.
 When she’s not on the water she’s often found at her tying bench crafting some kind of intricate and excessively large streamer.
 She’s also a foodie and a coffee nerd.